shandickson/thesis_masters/README.md

-# Research Master Thesis Repository
+# Research Masters Thesis: Nonresponse Bias Project

+Here you will find all the necessary information to reproduce the analysis and results in the paper:

+An update on the link between nonresponse rate and nonresponse bias: A network analysis

-Repository for my thesis conducted for completion of the Research Masters Methodology & Statistics for the Biomedical, Behavioural, & Social Sciences at Utrecht University.
+for my thesis conducted for completion of the Research Masters Methodology & Statistics for the Biomedical, Behavioural, & Social Sciences at Utrecht University.

 ## Table of Contents